nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   specifying any tags after it.
 * There is no current way to keep the existing tags and add new tags to the applicant.
 You will have to re-tag the applicant with the existing tags and the new tags.

 **Notes on editing the score of the specified applicant for `sc/TAGNAME SCORE`**:
 * The `TAG` in `sc/TAG SCORE` must be a tag of the category `assessment`.
 You cannot use the `sc/TAG SCORE` field for tags that are not of the `assessment` category.
-* The `sc/TAG SCORE` field can only be used after the `t/TAG` field is used if the tag has not been created  or the `TAG` already exist on the applicant
+* The `sc/TAG SCORE` field can only be used after the `t/TAG` field is used if the tag has not been created  or the `TAG` already exist on the applicant.
-* The `SCORE` in `sc/TAG SCORE` is non-negative, that is `SCORE` must be more than or equal to 0
+* The `SCORE` in `sc/TAG SCORE` is non-negative, that is `SCORE` must be more than or equal to 0.
-* To clear a tag's score, just re-tag it with the same tag name, but without using the `sc/TAG SCORE` field
+* To clear a tag's score, just re-tag it with the same tag name, but without using the `sc/TAG SCORE` field.

 Notes on rules for `edit` command involving tags with categories for `t/[CATEGORY] TAGNAME`: